ctrlplusb/easy-peasy/README.md

 ### thunk(action)

-Declares a thunk on your model.
+Declares a thunk action on your model.
 Allows you to perform effects such as data fetching and persisting.

 #### Arguments

   - action (Function, required)

     The thunk action definition.
-It can be asynchronous, e.g. return a Promise or use async/await.
+A thunk typically encapsulates side effects (e.g. calls to an API).
+It can be asynchronous - i.e. use Promises or async/await.
 Thunk actions cannot modify state directly, however, they can dispatch other actions to do so.

-    It accepts the following arguments:
+    It receives the following arguments:

     - `actions` (required)